 Also Read: Palace Of Versailles History

-One of the must-see places near the Hall of Mirrors in the Palace of Versailles is the War Room, also known as the Chamber of War.
-Located on the ground floor of the palace, this room was originally the king's council room, but was later transformed into a military command center during the reign of Louis XIV.
+One of the must-see places near the hall of mirrors in Palace of Versailles is the War Room, also known as the Chamber of War.
+Located on the ground floor of the palace, this room was originally the king's council room but was later transformed into a military command centre during the reign of Louis XIV.
 The room features stunning frescoes by Charles Le Brun that depict scenes from Louis XIV's military campaigns, as well as a collection of weapons and military trophies.
 Visitors can learn about the king's military strategy and tactics, as well as the history of the wars that he waged.
 The War Room is a fascinating destination for anyone interested in military history or the history of the French monarchy.
 It provides a unique insight into the military might of France during the 17th century and the role of the king as commander-in-chief.
 Be sure to add it to your itinerary when visiting the Palace of Versailles.

 Recommended Visit: Palace Of Versailles Apartments